 1973: West German authorities arrested 4 Arabs armed with explosives.

-1974: In an article entitled “Israel and the River Plate,” C. L. Sulzberger writes from Herzliya that “it would probably astonish most people to know that
+1974: “Israel and the River Plate,” published today, C. L. Sulzberger writes from Herzliya that “it would probably astonish most people to know that

-potentially the largest remaining source of Jewish immigration that can answer
+as potentially the largest remaining source of Jewish immigration that can

-this dynamic little country's constant clamor for more people.”
-To make things
+answer this dynamic little country's constant clamor for more people.”
+To make

 1975“A Talk With Amos Oz,” by Hebert Mitgang published today provides interesting insights into the life and thoughts of one Israel’s most prominent authors:

 1975: As Arab states seek to recoup their losses from the Yom Kippur War, the Syrian Minister of Defense arrived in Budapest today.